LorenFiorini/LorenFiorini/README.md

 # 👋🏼 Oh, hi there!

   Welcome to my GitHub profile! 😄

+  My name is Lorenzo (he/him).
+I'm a Software Engineer Student @ 42 Heilbronn.
-  I am Lorenzo, a BSc in Mathematics student.
-I enjoy competing in programming contests.
-I'm currently learning how to write Smart Contracts using Solidity.
+  I enjoy competing in Hackathons and other Software Development competitions.
+  Currently, I'm learning how to write Smart Contracts using Solidity.
+I'm also exploring the possibilities and limitations of GPT-3 and DALL-E to create aesthetic artwork.

   Contact me on [**LinkedIn**](https://www.linkedin.com/in/lorenfiorini/)  💼

 ## ⚙️ Hackathons
   - [**TIER Experiences**](https://crafthack2022.netlify.app/)
     - We expanded the TIER App with a new feature for guided tours.
     - TIER Challenge of the *CraftHack 2022*.